snoopryan123/academic-kickstart/content/art/_index.md

 +++

-## **I have been drawing since I was 10 years old.
-I have completed around 500 drawings.
-Here are some highlights.**
+# I have been drawing since I was 10 years old.

 #### Radiohead Album Compilation, 2016: